ant-design/ant-design-web3/docs/guide/quick-start.md

 ## Use in Next.js

+- `createContext` only works in Client Components.
+So add the `"use client"` directive at the top of the file to use Provider.

-In [Next.js](https://nextjs.org/), based on its build mechanism, you may encounter the following errors when introducing packages such as `@ant-design/web3`:
+- In [Next.js](https://nextjs.org/), based on its build mechanism, you may encounter the following errors when introducing packages such as `@ant-design/web3`:

 1. `Error: require() of ES Module ... from ... not supported.`
 2. `SyntaxError: Cannot use import statement outside a module`